jtpeller/cliques/README.md

 - Release this on pip, so it may be used in other projects as a module or as a package.
 - Optimize graphs by allowing an existing graph to be read in.
 Enables a compute-once-use-many scheme.

+Completed tasks:

 - Fuzzy search, for when a clique does not exist in the list.
-Enables 1 singular overlap in a clique
+Enables overlap in a clique